Sustainability Reporting

 ESMA coordinates national enforcers’ supervisory activities related to the reporting requirements of the Non-Financial Reporting Directive (NFRD).

 The national transpositions of the NFRD became applicable in most EU Member States for reporting periods starting on or after 1 January 2017.
 Therefore, ESMA included its first reference to the NFRD requirements in its European common enforcement priorities (ECEP) for 2017.
-The ECEP for 2018, 2019, 2020 and 2021 each presented increasingly detailed recommendations in this area.
+Since then, the ECEP for each year have presented increasingly detailed recommendations in this area.

 The purpose of these recommendations is to make sure that companies subject to the NFRD are aware of the topics which ESMA and national enforcers deem particularly important to cover in the non-financial information reported for a given year.